• Latest

 In total, 10.995.452 Gbps is actual utilized.
 However, Kenya sells 2,953.820 Gbps to other countries in the region.
 All said and done, there is about 36.42% of internet bandwidth that is unutilized by the region.

-The Internet has become a utility for many East Africans that we cannot live without.
+The internet has become a utility for many East Africans that we cannot live without.
 Based on the numbers, it appears the region is not yet able to fully utilize the internet bandwidth it has.
-While this is telling, it is worth noting that utilisation is growing.
+While this is telling, it is worth noting that utilization is growing.

-In the third quarter of 2023, utilisation of undersea bandwidth rose by 13.3% to record 10,964.87 Gbps.
-For the final quarter ending in December, the CA reports a slight growth of 0.3% in utilisation.
+In the third quarter of 2023, utilization of undersea bandwidth rose by 13.3% to record 10,964.87 Gbps.
+For the final quarter ending in December, the CA reports a slight growth of 0.3% in utilization.

 Room for Digital Expansion